Tsukihimates/Tsukihime-Translation/tools/patcher/README.md

 ## 3. Run the patch_allui.py
 ``python3 patch_allui.py``

+### Windows issues
 Maybe run the .bat on Windows.
+Might not work.
+You need python installed.
+Try opening Command Prompt as administrator, then running the .py file like that.
+Working on a better solution orz.

 This might take a long time.